Vandetanib (By mouth)

 - This mixture may also be given through a nasogastric or gastrostomy tube.

 - Do not handle tablets that are crushed or broken.
-Wash your hands or skin with soap and water immediately if you touch crushed or broken tablets.
+Wash your hands or skin with soap and water right away if you touch crushed or broken tablets.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.